Computer model locks in Steelers vs. Browns picks, score prediction

 The Cleveland Browns are looking at another high draft pick but they won't pass up a chance to be a thorn in the side of the Pittsburgh Steelers in their Week 17 matchup.
 The Browns (3-12) have lost seven of their past eight, but quarterback Shedeur Sanders and defender Myles Garrett, who is one sack from setting the NFL season record, are reason enough to watch.
 The Steelers held on to beat the Detroit Lions in Week 16 and have all but sealed the AFC North title, with the Ravens two games back with two to play.
 Pittsburgh hosts Baltimore in Week 18 but can clinch the division with a victory Sunday.

 Kickoff from Huntington Bank Field is set for 1 p.m.
 ET on CBS and Paramount+.
-The Steelers are 3.5-point road favorites in the latest Steelers vs. Browns odds from DraftKings, while the over/under for total points scored is 33.5.
+The Steelers are 3.5-point road favorites in the latest Steelers vs. Browns odds from DraftKings, while the over/under for total points scored is 35.5.
+The Steelers are -218 money line favorites (risk $218 to win $100), while the Browns are +180 underdogs.
 Before making any Browns vs. Steelers picks of your own, make sure to look at the top NFL picks from the SportsLine Projection Model, which simulates every NFL game 10,000 times.

 Where to watch Steelers vs. Browns on Sunday